 Petrobras (PBR) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Petrobras as it approaches its next earnings report date.
-The company is expected to report EPS of $0.78, down 4.88% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $24.44 billion, up 75.69% from the prior-year quarter.
+Petrobras will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Petrobras to post earnings of $0.78 per share.
+This would mark a year-over-year decline of 4.88%.
+Our most recent consensus estimate is calling for quarterly revenue of $24.44 billion, up 75.69% from the year-ago period.

-Any recent changes to analyst estimates for Petrobras should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Petrobras.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.57% higher.
-Petrobras is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.57% higher.
+Petrobras is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Petrobras has a Forward P/E ratio of 4.25 right now.
-Its industry sports an average Forward P/E of 5.65, so we one might conclude that Petrobras is trading at a discount comparatively.
+Looking at its valuation, Petrobras is holding a Forward P/E ratio of 4.31.
+Its industry sports an average Forward P/E of 5.56, so we one might conclude that Petrobras is trading at a discount comparatively.

 Investors should also note that PBR has a PEG ratio of 0.18 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 The Oil and Gas - Integrated - Emerging Markets industry currently had an average PEG ratio of 0.18 as of yesterday's close.